About the course

-We offer an ABA placement structure with St Mary's and you will spend 6 weeks in the spring term in a contrasting school.
+We offer an ABA placement structure and you will spend January to March in the spring term in a contrasting school.
 You will be allocated a Subject Mentor and Professional Co-ordinating Mentor in each school and both placements will be hosted in Catholic Schools.

 Around half of the 38 schools within the Catholic Teaching Alliance offer training placements.
 Those who are able to support the main placement are listed for each respective course.

 At the start of the training year we will contact all registered trainees to confirm where you are living and to ask about the type of school that you would like to be placed in for your second placement.
 Where possible, we will try to accommodate your request and placements are arranged with a maximum commuting distance of 1 hour 15 minutes based upon the address provided.
 Travel time is usually significantly less than this.

 We are able to offer contrasting placements in single-sex or mixed schools and in schools with sixth forms where your main placement school is 11-16.
 Where you have completed a placement in a single-sex school your second placement will be in a mixed school or a school with students of the opposite sex.

 Your tutor from St Mary's will visit you in school on a regular basis and liaise with your school mentor regarding your training and development.
 Your university tutor will carry out your final assessment in school against the national Teachers’ Standards.